lealgamb/SycamoreScheduler/README.md

 # sycamore-scheduler

-Issues with multithreading implementation, requires bug fixes
+Issues with multithreading implementation (present, but requires bug fixes)